 - Quick Marinade.
 You will be shocked at the explosive, dynamic flavor that comes from such an easy, quick marinade in such a short amount of time.
 You can marinate your shrimp for 30 minutes at room temperature or refrigerate for 1 hour.
 You don’t want marinate your shrimp for much longer because the marinade contains lemon juice which can break down the shrimp.

 - Mesquite marinade.
 Our crazy delish marinade is a quick whisking of olive oil, lemon juice, garlic, a splash of cocktail sauce and Grill Mates® Mesquite Seasoning.
 This marinade is all about the Grill Mates® Mesquite Seasoning.
 It’s a smoky robust blend of paprika, garlic, onions, bell peppers, salt and mesquite flavor.
 If you don’t own it yet, this seasoning is a must for your grilling repertoire.
-A simple shake of Grill Mates Mesquite Seasoning will transform your plain chicken, pork or steak into a chicken, pork or steak everyone will be clamoring for.
-But first, try it on this Bacon Wrapped Shrimp.
-Your mind will. be. blow.
+A simple shake will blow your mind.

 - Use traditional bacon.
 Do NOT use thick cut bacon.
 Thick cut bacon will not get as crispy and is too meaty in proportion to our shrimp.

 - Parcook Bacon.
 THIS is the trick to crispy grilled bacon.
-But not just microwaving the bacon for 60 seconds, we want our bacon mostly cooked through.
+Cook bacon in the microwave until mostly cooked through but still flexible.

 These Bacon Wrapped Shrimp are so flavorful thanks to the McCormick Mesquite Seasoning, you don’t even need a dip or sauce but they are even better with one!
-You are welcome to use always delicious McCormick® Cocktail Sauce for Seafood, or my Apricot version which boasts a subtle sweetness to compliment the smoky Mesquite seasoning.
+My Apricot Cocktail Sauce boasts a subtle sweetness to compliment the smoky Mesquite seasoning.

 This Apricot Cocktail Sauce is a quick whisking together of: